simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

+# Version 3 to 4
+- PHP version requirement was bumped to v8.0 to enable updating important dependant packages like 'league/oauth2-server' which has already moved to PHPv8 between their minor releases.

 # Version 2 to 3
  - Module code was refactored to make it compatible with SimpleSAMLphp v2
  - Default key name was changed from oidc_module.pem to oidc_module.key.
 If you don't set custom